IDAES/idaes-pse/docs/apps/matopt.rst

 Basic Usage
 -----------

+There are two main sub-modules contained in the package serving two disctinct purposes:

+* The ``matopt.materials`` module contains objects and methods for efficiently representing and manipulating a nanomaterial and its design space.
+* The ``matopt.opt`` module contains objects and methods for speeding up the casting of a Mixed-integer Linear Programming (MILP) model with simplified modeling syntax and automatic model formulation.

 .. warning::
    MatOpt depends on Pyomo and Numpy.
 User access to the MILP solver CPLEX through Pyomo is assumed.
 For users who do not have access to CPLEX, the use of NEOS-CPLEX is suggested as an alternative.

 **Define design canvas**

 Several pieces of information about the material and design space need to be specified in order to formulate a materials optimization problem.
-To fulfill this need, the ``matopt.materials`` module defines generic and simple objects for describing the type of material to be designed and its design space, also referred to as "canvas".
+To fulfill this need, the ``matopt.materials`` module defines generic and simple objects for describing the type of material to be designed and its design space, also referred to as a "canvas".

 Key objects